smedrec/smart-logs/.qoder/repowiki/en/content/Worker Service.md

 The archival services have been updated to use the enhanced structured logging system, ensuring consistent logging across all data archiving operations.
 This change improves traceability and debugging capabilities for archival processes.

 A new internal secret detection mechanism has been implemented to prevent accidental leakage of sensitive information, enhancing the overall security posture of the worker service.

+The service now includes Redis connection retry logic, improving resilience during startup in environments with transient network issues.
+Additionally, Sentry has been integrated for comprehensive error tracking and monitoring, providing valuable insights into production issues.

 Future enhancements could include ML-based anomaly detection, integration with SIEM systems, and enhanced cryptographic features such as digital signatures and certificate-based authentication.
 The codebase demonstrates strong separation of concerns, extensive testing, and clear extensibility points through pluggable alert handlers and metrics collectors.